 $1 Trillion Funds, $100 Billion Hi-Tech Firms, Wall Street, Silicon Valley,

 National Science Foundation, US & World Governments, United Nations

-Quantitative Analytics, Quantitative Modeling, Risk Modeling & Risk Management Global Research Impact
+Quantitative Finance & Risk Management Research Impact

 His pursuit for advancing the 'risk management paradigm' for large-scale complex systems can be traced back to his communication as a PhD research fellow in mid-1990s with Dr. John H. Holland the 'father of genetic algorithms', then situated at the Santa Fe Institute.
 His 2001 paper inspired by that communication addresses many of the questions being raised in aftermath of the Global Financial Crisis of 2008 on issues such as What is Exactly Missing from Quantitative Models?
 Published in the computer science journal Expert Systems with Applications special issue on Knowledge Management and its link to Artificial Intelligence, it was ranked by the journal as first on its list of top-25 most downloaded papers.